sjkingo/django_auth_ldap3/README.md

 used to bind directly to the directory.
 If the bind fails, the username/password combination (or `AUTH_LDAP_BIND_TEMPLATE` [1]) is incorrect.

-This authentication method is best suited toward an OpenLDAP directory.

 [1] When direct binding, there is no way to distinguish between an incorrect username/password and the bind template being incorrect, since both result in an invalid bind.